Skip to Content

 If you are cruising in an inside cabin being able to feel some movement when docking can actually be really useful.

-I am a BIG fan of inside cabins but the worst part is that you have no real measurement of time since it is always dark inside.
+I am a big fan of inside cabins but the worst part is that you have no real measure of time since it is always dark inside.

 When cruising in an inside cabin and I begin to feel a little bit of movement I might think to myself, ‘hmm, maybe we are docking?’
-At this point I’ll usually turn the TV onto the bow cam channel, which most cruise lines have, to see where we are.
+At this point I’ll usually turn the TV onto the bow cam channel, to see where we are.

 If you dock early in the morning some passengers are woken up by the docking movement.
-I personally could sleep through almost anything so rarely wake up but I am aware of family members and friends who have said that the movement wakes them up.
+I personally could sleep through almost anything, so rarely wake up.
+I am aware of family members and friends who have said that the movement wakes them up.

 How Much Movement Can You Feel When Docking?